meegpipe/meegpipe/tutorials/batman/abp_feat.md

 ````

 But to simplify the feature aggregation process what we need is to convert from
-an input file name (e.g. `batman_0007_eeg_all_pvt_1.pseth`) into a set of
+an input file name into a set of meta-info tags that identify uniquely the
-meta-info tags that identify uniquely the corresponding experimental sub-block,
+corresponding experimental sub-block, and that may be useful for grouping
-and that may be useful for grouping purposes in subsequent statistical analyses.
+purposes in subsequent statistical analyses.
+The following function will perform
-The following function will perform such a translation for us:
+such a translation for us:

 ````matlab
 function meta = fname2meta(fName)